Tire Repair Guide: 12 Steps to Follow

 1. Check the damaged tire for punctures and find the leak.

-Finding the cause of the leak and locating where the tire is losing air is a very important step.
-Start by very gently running your hand over the outside of the tire to locate the foreign object but be very careful not to cut yourself.
+Finding the cause of the leak and locating where the tire is losing air are very important steps.
+Start by very gently running your hand over the outside of the tire to locate the foreign object, but be very careful not to cut yourself.
 A better way of detecting the leak is to mix soap and water and pour it over the tire.
 Once covered, check the tire for bubbles and that will indicate exactly where the tire is leaking.

 Note: if the sidewall of the tire is leaking, the damaged tire will need to be replaced.